-A. Emergency Leave
+Emergency Leave & Personal Absences A. Emergency Leave

-Emergency leave may be granted in cases of death or under emergency conditions (a threat to life) where the Member's presence is mandated.
-The relationship to the Member must fall within the following familial relationships:
+Emergency leave may be granted in cases of death or under emergency conditions (a threat to life) where the member's presence is mandated.
+Some documentation may be required to substantiate the request.

+The relationship to the member must fall within the following familial relationships:

 - Spouse;

 - Children (including stepchildren, adopted children, and biological children);

-- Parents or persons in loco parentis (acting in place of) to the Member;
+- Parents or persons in loco parentis (acting in place of) to the member;

 - Siblings; or

 - Grandparents.

-Members traveling on emergency leave are required to furnish their own transportation both to and from the emergency site.
-Members granted emergency leave will be entitled to receive their normal living allowances for a period not to exceed seven calendar days.
-For absences in excess of seven days, Members will be placed on administrative suspension and will be in a no-pay status.
+Members traveling on emergency leave are required to furnish the member's own transportation both to and from the emergency site.
+Members granted emergency leave will be entitled to receive the normal living allowances for a period not to exceed seven calendar days.
+For absences in excess of seven days, members will be placed on administrative suspension and will be in a no-pay status.
 This status must be approved by the Region Director.
-Members will not be entitled to accrue creditable service hours during their absence.
+Members will not be entitled to accrue creditable service hours during the member's absence.